Stuffed with sweet kabocha squash and miso-glazed eggplant, these Oyaki Japanese dumplings are a popular snack in Nagano Prefecture in central Japan.

-Oyaki are a great snack or side dish to a meal.
-Serve oyaki with cold beer in the summer and hot tea in the winter.
+Oyaki is a great snack or side dish for a meal.
+Serve oyaki with a cold beer in the summer and hot tea in the winter.
 And when you have a chance to visit Nagano Prefecture, don’t forget to try these healthy and delicious snacks in specialty shops and food stalls!

-- 1 Tbsp neutral flavor oil (vegetable, canola, etc) (for cooking oyaki)
+- 1 Tbsp neutral-flavored oil (for cooking oyaki)

 - Gather all the ingredients.

 - Using the fine mesh strainer, sift the flour into a large bowl.
 Combine hot water, oil, and kosher salt.